Wolven531/wolven531.github.io/about.md

 ### Additionally

-Our family also includes five dogs 🐶 (Misty, Faith, Larry, Reggie, and Fifi) and three cats 🐱 (Dio, Drusilla, and Cloud).
-We all like to get together and binge watch Netflix and YouTube.
+Our family also includes five dogs 🐶 and three cats 🐱.